Xpounder-com/redactory/README.md

 ### Using an ONNX NER model

 Redactory can optionally load an [ONNX](https://onnx.ai/) model to detect entities using machine learning.
-After installing `onnxruntime-node` and obtaining a vocabulary mapping of tokens to IDs, provide the model path and vocabulary when constructing the `Scrubber`:
+A CPU build of `onnxruntime-node` is installed automatically during `npm install`.
+To use the GPU build set the environment variable `ONNXRUNTIME_GPU=1` before installing.
+After obtaining a vocabulary mapping of tokens to IDs, provide the model path and vocabulary when constructing the `Scrubber`:

 ```javascript
 import fs from 'fs';